perfectsense/gyro-ssh-plugin/README.md

 [![Apache License 2.0](https://img.shields.io/github/license/perfectsense/gyro-ssh-plugin)](https://github.com/perfectsense/gyro-ssh-plugin/blob/master/LICENSE)

 The **SSH Plugin for Gyro** enables users to ssh into virtual machines managed by Gyro seamlessly.
-The plugin looks for configured virtual machines inside the Gyro configuration files and then provides you with a list specifying *name*, *location* and *hostname* for each.
+The plugin looks for configured virtual machines inside the Gyro configuration files and then provides you with a list specifying *name*, *location*, *launch-date* and *hostname* for each.
 You can choose to ssh into any of the listed machines and upon selection the plugin will automatically execute the **ssh** cmd with the appropriate options to connect to the virtual machine.
 The plugin can either look at specific Gyro configurations or all the available configurations of a project to generate the list of virtual machines.

 To learn more about Gyro see [getgyro.io](https://getgyro.io) and [gyro](https://github.com/perfectsense/gyro).